 |Wing Cube Loading:||2.98|

-Plans to build your own are available on the Flying Models Plans site.
+Plans and short kits to build your own are available on the Flying Models Plans site.